Day-long event focuses on leadership, inclusion, networking

 “This symposium very intentionally provided this space.
 It allowed for more than 50 colleagues across all stages of academic life to come together and talk about how to teach in a more inclusive manner, how to mitigate pressures on their life-work balance, how to leverage institutional and community engagement and how to engage in both public and traditional scholarship in effective ways,” she said.

-Torres and Touba Ghadessi, associate provost for academic administration and faculty affairs as well as a faculty member, have been co-organizing the symposium since December 2018 in collaboration with Melina Pappademos, associate professor and director of the Africana Studies Institute, and Cathy Schlund-Vials, professor of English and Asian American Studies, from the University of Connecticut Humanities Center.
+Torres and Touba Ghadessi, associate provost for academic administration and faculty affairs as well as a faculty member, have been co-organizing the symposium since December 2018 in collaboration with Melina Pappademos, associate professor and director of the Africana Studies Institute, and Cathy Schlund-Vials, professor of English and Asian American Studies, from the University of Connecticut Humanities Institute.

 Wheaton is a founding member of the New England Humanities Center (NEHC).
 One of the groups working within the consortium is the Faculty of Color Working Group, which is an initiative meant to offer guidance, support, mentoring and community building for consortium affiliates throughout New England.
 This group received a Mellon grant to address systemic inequities faced by faculty of color in their professional and institutional lives.